puppeteer/puppeteer/utils/mochaRunner/README.md

 `testIdPattern` defines a string that will be used to prefix-match tests. `platforms` defines the platforms the expectation is for (`or`-logic).
 `parameters` defines the parameters that the test has to match (`and`-logic). `expectations` is the list of test results that are considered to be acceptable.

+Currently, expectations are updated manually.
+The test runner outputs the suggested changes to the expectation file if the test run does not match expectations.